Mobile menu icon

 Department of Mathematics

-Undergraduate vacation research internships in mathematics for 2023
+Undergraduate vacation research internship in mathematics for 2024

 We offer vacation research internships for students enrolled on four-year undergraduate degrees, wishing to undertake an internship in the summer before their final year.

-The aim of these internship schemes is to give undergraduate students a chance to engage in a research project in order to enable them to assess their suitability for a subsequent research degree.
+The aim of an internship scheme is to give undergraduate students a chance to engage in a research project in order to enable them to assess their suitability for a subsequent research degree.
+We currently offer the following internship scheme:

 Dame Kathleen Ollerenshaw (DKO) Learning Through Research internships